rgambord/c99-doc/doc/sections/15/2/3/1/index.rst

 .. _9899_H.2.3.1p1:

+.. container:: snum

+   :ref:`1 <9899_H.2.3.1p1>`

-:ref:`1 <9899_H.2.3.1p1>` The parameters for a floating point data type can be accessed by the following:
+The parameters for a floating point data type can be accessed by the following:

 .. code-block:: text